coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 exchange is called *Building the Book*, and your *Book* is the data structure (or collection of data structures) that maintains that picture.
-In many cases you only need to keep a summary of the full picture.
-This arises because one of the most common questions your book must be able to answer are: what is the price of the highest buy order active right now in a security?
+One of the most common questions your book must be able to answer are: what is the price of the highest buy order active right now in a security?
 And also: how many total shares are available at that best buy price for that security?
 And obviously: what about the best sell price and the number of shares at that best price for that security?

-The natural way to solve this problem is keep a tally of how many shares are available to buy at each price level, and how many shares are available to sell at each price level.
+If those are all the questions you are going to ask, and this is often the case, you only need to keep a tally of how many shares are available to buy at each price level, and how many shares are available to sell at each price level.
-The tally must be sorted by price (in opposite orders for buy and sells) because when the best price level disappears (all active orders at the best price are modified or canceled) you need to quickly find the next one.
+The tally must be sorted by price (in opposite orders for buy and sells), because when the best price level disappears (all active orders at the best price are modified or canceled) you need to quickly find the next best price.
-You must naturally keep a different instance of such tally for each security, after you are being asked about the best price for GOOG, not for MSFT.
+You must naturally keep a different instance of such tally for each security, after all you are being asked about the best price for GOOG, not for MSFT.

 The challenge is that these feeds can have very high throughput requirements, it is